 Many Lakes Loop (from Cawston/Keremeos)

 It’s a 30-minute drive from Keremeos from the border at the Nighthawk/Chopaka crossing.
 It’s here you’ll find the Many Lakes road trip.
 If you love history and the great outdoors, you’ll love this day trip.
-You’ll travel along paved and gravel roads to sites ripe with historical information.
-Along the way there are wildlife viewing areas, lakes and campgrounds.
+Travel along paved and gravel roads to sites ripe with historical information.
+Along the way, there are wildlife viewing areas, lakes and campgrounds.
 Take your time and tour the cemetery or go on a hike around the lakes.

 Historic Highlands (from Cawston/Keremeos)

 Take this friendly but ghostly road trip on the back roads of northern WA state.
 You can access it from the Nighthawk/Chopaka or Osoyoos/Oroville border crossing.
 This fun day trip will take you through the Historic Okanogan Highlands through the tiny communities of Oroville, Molson, Chesaw, Curlew, and Republic.
 It connects back to Hwy 97 at Tonasket, where you can go antiquing or pamper yourself at a spa.